FabricMC/community/tags/README.md

 # Tags

-This directory contains the tags that the bot will use. `.tag` files contain tag data (to avoid the parser trying to load unrelated files) - they're basically Markdown files containing a YAML front matter.
+This directory contains the tags that the bot will use. `.ytag` files contain tag data (to avoid the parser trying to load unrelated files) - they're basically Markdown files containing a YAML front matter.

 **Please note:** This system is currently in development, and may change significantly before release.
 This document